+Settings

+User Info

+Tech / Company Information $\rightarrow$

+Workflow Settings

+Always use SCFM ~

+Always use ACFM

+Use manufacturer's max TESP

+Enter Furnace output as % AFUE

+Always separate filter & return?

+Manage Data

+Import test result $\rightarrow$

+Delete all measurements $\rightarrow$

+Help

+Demo mode

+Reset tutorial message skips >

+About

+Version 1.6.13 >

+Experimental Features $\bigcirc$

+Hessure Saved Devices e Settings

-- \1) Show both SCFM & ACFM The app defaults to Standard Cubic Feet Per Minute (SCFM).
-When show both SCFM & ACFM is selected, the app will display both measurements in the test results. - \2) Use Manufacturer's Max TESP The app default is 0.8" InH20 for Total External Static Pressure (TESP) limit.
-When the Use Manufacturer's Max TESP is toggled on, the user will be able to manually enter the equipment manufacturer's total external static pressure limit during the workflow in the system details screen. - \3) Enter Furnace Output As % AFUE When Enter Furnace Output As % AFUE is toggled on, the Rated Output will be replaced with % AFUE (Annual Fuel Utilization Efficiency).
-The % AFUE can be found on a yellow tag located on the outside of the furnace cabinet. - \4) Always Separate Filter & Return?
-When Always Separate Filter & Return is toggled on, all workflows that require pressure profiling of the system will have an additional pressure measurement location added to separate the filter grille pressure from the return duct pressure.
-When toggled on in settings, the user will not be required to toggle this setting on in the workflow. - \5) Demo Mode When toggled on, allows the user to connect to fake hardware and complete a workflow.
+\1) Always use SCFM - The app defaults to Standard Cubic Feet Per Minute (SCFM).
+When selected, the user will need to enter the return air temperature while the app automatically geotags the altitude for a calculated density.

+\2) Always use ACFM - To report Actual Cubic Feet Per Minute (ACFM), always use ACFM must be checked.

+\3) Use Manufacturer's Max TESP - The app default is 0.8" InH20 for Total External Static Pressure (TESP) limit.
+When the Use Manufacturer's Max TESP is toggled on, the user will be able to manually enter the equipment manufacturer's total external static pressure limit during the workflow in the system details screen.

+\4) Enter Furnace Output As % AFUE - When Enter Furnace Output As % AFUE is toggled on, the Rated Output will be replaced with % AFUE (Annual Fuel Utilization Efficiency).
+The % AFUE can be found on a yellow tag located on the outside of the furnace cabinet.

+\5) Always Separate Filter & Return? - When Always Separate Filter & Return is toggled on, all workflows that require pressure profiling of the system will have an additional pressure measurement location added to separate the filter grille pressure from the return duct pressure.
+When toggled on in settings, the user will not be required to toggle this setting on in the workflow.

+\6) Demo Mode - When toggled on, allows the user to connect to fake hardware and complete a workflow.
 This feature is for classroom training purpose when live equipment is not available for training.